Tunnels were first introduced to Plarail in the 1970s with a variety of mountainous and subway tunnels released in many different variations.

 In 1999 this very nice curved double track tunnel was released can also support a regular curve rail on top.

-These tunnels were only in production for a few years (until around 2001) and are somewhat sought after.
+These tunnels were only in regular production for a few years (until around 2001, appearing in one set slightly later) and are somewhat sought after.
 I do think two of them right after one another on a 90 degree curve would make it look even nicer than having the single elevated line transition off of and back onto the yellow double-wide J-22 Double Track Block Bridge Girders so quickly.